pudly/schmopera-hugo/content/articles/fgo-don-giovanni.md

 Early on in director Mo Zhou's production, the title character – a dark and urgent turn by star baritone [Elliot Madore](/scene/people/elliot-madore/) – was shown to be a particularly chilling breed of villain.
 Swords clashing, the Commendatore disarmed the Don, his weapon falling to the ground.
 When the victorious Commendatore turned his back to his opponent and begins to sheath his sword, Giovanni lunged to stab him in the back with a concealed dagger.
 Still not satisfied, Giovanni then grabbed the fallen Commendatore by the neck and strangled him to death, watching the life drain from his eyes.

+> Her change of heart toward the Don no longer felt like yet another helpless woman falling for Giovanni's old tricks.

 Madore's Giovanni was, refreshingly, far from sympathetic.
 His portrayal was short-tempered and fueled by obsession, quick to raise an arm and threaten to strike Donna Elvira or hold Leporello at knifepoint.
 In her program note, Zhou emphasizes the opera's indisputable echoes of the current moment: "It is hard not to face _Don Giovanni_ without thinking about what has happened in the #MeToo movement."
 Yet, she maintained, the opera is, at its core, not really about Don Giovanni at all.
 "The story weaves together a journey of six people who seek justice \[and\] challenge the acquiescence of a status quo."

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574351606/media/2019/11/20191114_Don_Giovanni_173A2951_suytqu.jpg){{% /md %}}